qiyuancorp/qiyuancorp/readme.txt

-This project is using to test weixin interface.
+This project is using for test sina sae funtion.
+God bless it.
 Create on October 19th,2016.